 The two track surfaces at Colonial Downs are second to none.
 The Secretariat Turf Course is 1 1/8 miles around and is 180 feet wide.
 The outer dirt oval is 1 1/4 miles long and is second in length only to Belmont Park’s, which is 1 1/2 miles around.
-About 80% of the races in 2019 are expected to be held over the grass surface.
+Over 80% of the races in 2023 are expected to be held over the grass surface.
 This year is also the 50th anniversary of Secretariat’s Triple Crown sweep in 1973.
 Stay tuned out for details on exciting local events to celebrate Virginia’s greatest equine athlete including a life size statue unveiling at Randolph Macon College in Ashland.

-Colonial Downs will also operate four “VA Horseplay” Off Track Betting Centers that are in existing bar/restaurants.
-Originally opened by the Virginia Equine Alliance (VEA) as Virginia Bets OTBs, Colonial took over ownership and management of them on April 1st.
-The four will continue to offer live simulcast wagering from up to 20 tracks daily.
+Colonial Downs operates two “VA Horseplay” Off Track Betting Centers that are in existing bar/restaurants.
+Originally opened by the Virginia Equine Alliance (VEA) as Virginia Bets OTBs, Colonial took over ownership and management of them in April, 2019.
+The pair continue to offer live simulcast wagering from up to 20 tracks daily.
 Locations are:

 *HENRICO – Breakers Sports Grille – 9127 W. Broad Street – Henrico, VA 23294

 *CHESAPEAKE – Buckets Bar & Grill – 228 N. Battlefield Blvd – Chesapeake, VA 23320